|New Hampshire Municipal Lawyers Association|

 NHMLA will continue to offer CLE programs, but it no longer can indicate approved status for programs, Instead, attorneys will be responsible for determining if program qualify for CLE credit.
 NHMLA believes that all CLE programs is will offer will meet qualification standards.
 Please see individual program announcements for details.

 For the 2015-16 reporting year, On 9/21, NHMLA presented an important seminar on Proper Use of Letters of Credit.
 On November 12, the topic was Sign Law and Related Issues.
 In March, NMLA's webinar focused on recent court decisions.
-Please see the tabs under this section for more info on upcoming seminars, including one on municipal liability and immunity to be scheduled in June 2016.
+Please see the tabs under this section for more info on upcoming seminars, including ons on animal control responsibilities and municipal liability and immunity to be scheduled in teh fall of 2016.